 apiVersion: labs.ai/v1alpha1 kind: MemSQL metadata: name: SingleStore-dtl spec: size: 1 mongodb: environment: prod storageclass_name: <existing_storageclass> storage_size: 20G

 SingleStore Operator pods should come up when the installation is completed.

-After the deployment completes, run the following command to display the two SingleStore DB service endpoints that are created during the deployment.
+After the deployment completes, run the following command to display the two SingleStore service endpoints that are created during the deployment.

 $ oc get svc

 The output will resemble the following (actual values will vary):

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE svc-memsql-cluster ClusterIP None <none> 3306/TCP 42h svc-memsql-cluster-ddl LoadBalancer 172.21.29.233 188.8.131.52 3306:32278/TCP 42h svc-memsql-cluster-dml LoadBalancer 172.21.6.77 184.108.40.206 3306:30922/TCP 42h

 4. Create a new Watson Studio Instance on IBM Cloud

 Visit the IBM Watson Studio page to create an instance of IBM Watson Studio.
 Click the Create button.